netdata/netdata/collectors/ebpf.plugin/README.md

 alert overload, 'netdata' set them [silent](/guides/monitor/stop-notifications-alarms).

 -   task_error: This alert is raised every time a process/thread cannot be created.
--   mount_call: For security reasons, some companies create policies that does not allow stick drivers to be used.
-This alert sends a notification every time a `mount (2)` or `umount (2)` `syscall` is called.

 ## Performance